Guide

 - Get the gist of the extended kana.
 There is no need to memorize them, just get used to how kana sounds combined with other kana.

-- Go through each JLPT N5-N1 subdeck (vocab and kanji) one by one.
+- Go through each subdeck (vocab and kanji) one by one.

-- Important note: The JLPT entries are based on words and kanji from past exam papers (up to 2011).
+- Important note: The JLPT entries are based on lists curated from past exam papers (up to 2011).
 This subdeck alone will not guarantee exam success and should be used alongside active learning, immersion and proper study methods!

 Learn Grammar

-- As with the JLPT subdeck, go over each subdeck one at a time.
+- As with the Core 10k subdeck, go over each subdeck one at a time.

-- Pair JLPT vocab with grammar for efficiency.
+- Pair Core vocab with grammar for efficiency.

 The other subdecks